Carla

 for the event called Bley’s Christmas Carols.

-The Lost Chords Find Paolo Fresu.
-The Banana Quintet was written
+her new quintet, The Lost Chords Find Paolo Fresu.
+The Banana Quintet

-during this period.
-The group’s tour, in the spring of the
+was written during this period.
+The group’s tour, in the spring

 in the south of France.
 She asked ECM if it would be possible to